 CONCLUSION

-The optimized algal cultivation medium is the Zarrouk medium at a 50% ratio, supplemented with sodium chloride salt at a salinity of 100‰ and a concentration of 15 mL/L, using RO water to prepare the medium.
-The maximum algal biomass density was reached on Day 22 (OD560 = 1.448).
-Spirulina exhibits a blue-green color and a twisted filamentous structure, with a high protein content (64.7%) and low acid insoluble
+The optimized algal cultivation medium is the Zarrouk medium at a 50% ratio, supplemented with sodium chloride at a salinity of 100‰ and a concentration of 15 mL/L, using RO water to prepare the medium.
+The maximum algal biomass density was achieved on Day 22 (OD560 = 1.448).
+Spirulina exhibits a blue-green color and a twisted filamentous structure, with a high protein content (64.7%) and low acid-insoluble

 ash content (0.11%).
 Therefore, the use of this medium is recommended for further research to enhance the efficiency of algal cultivation while reducing costs.